 Listening: Concerto Grosso in G Minor, Op.
 6, No. 6, HWV 324 by G. F. Haendel

-I tried concerti grossi in naxos and found by Haendel.
+I tried concerti grossi in Naxos and found by Haendel.
 Not my favourite composer, so this sounds promising.
 After googling it, I found one of them contained a “Mussette, or rather chaconne”.
 Hence my choice.
-It contains 5 movements shorter movements, and starts with a slow one.
+It contains 5 movements, and starts with a slow one.

 Largo affettuoso: melancholic, I would say typical Baroque.

 A tempo giusto: A fugato start in which the bass enters as the same time as the harpsichord (and they play simultaneously for the whole movement).
 The movement keeps its polyphonic texture to the end (it is a short one).

 Musette.
 Larghetto: despite the tempo, this does not sound melancholic, but rather as a pastoral!
 I miss the structure in a first listening, (so I take it is a chaconne, if they say so)—I would need several more listenings (but I hear the repetition of the introduction at the end).
 The alternation between soloists and tutti happens at times rather frequently (more surprising considering the slow tempo!).
 There will be shorter notes afterwards (funnily enough, I have a bigger impression of melancholy then!).
 On a second listening, there seems to be an incomplete repetition of the introduction, with a more dense sound, right before the entering of the section with the fast notes on the violins.